lgw-frank/Short_LDPC_Decoding_OSD/LDPC_128/Training_data_gen_128/How_to_use_info.md

             print("Data for training generated successfully!")

 Notice: According to line 55, we can check if the data file, or the ultimate output of this module, with designated name is successfully generated in the designated directory.
+The generated data file will be the input data to the next module in the directory 'Ldpc_128_training'.